Nicolas-Reyland/Git-Observer/README.md

   channel-id: 127001
 ```

-You should be all setup !!
+You should be all set up !!